-This topic contains 1 reply, has 1 voice, and was last updated by Leonard Visconti 3 years, 3 months ago.
+- This topic has 1 reply, 1 voice, and was last updated 8 years, 1 month ago by Leonard Visconti.

 In Oct of 2008 my wife (Susan) was diagnosed with ‘something’.
 The ‘something’ was observed by the neurologist caring for her dad (who they believe had Lewy Body Disease) as the doc noticed something telling in her gait & asked her to schedule a visit.
 It took about 6 months to determine that her likely disease was MSA.
 Over the first 2 years things progressed her condition worsened.
 She went form a cane to a basic walker and her number of falls increased dramtically.

 In 2010 we decided our current home (master bedroom on 2nd floor, no handicapped bath) was not safe for her and we made plans to have a new home built with the master bedroom & attached handicapped bath on the first floor.
 No more steps for her to negotiate in the house.

 In Feb of 2012 we moved into our new house and it was a great improvement for Susan.
 But as is the nature of the disease, Susan’s condition continued to decline.
 Her falls increased and she accumulated broken bones, stiches and staples .
 But at least the ER was on the next street.
 They knew us by sight.
 We upgraded to better walkers and then eventually a Step Walker in which the brakes are engaged by default and you must squeeze the handles to release them.